Sandarsh18/KubePulse-Real-Time-Kubernetes-Management-Dashboard/README.md

 1. Accept the self-signed warning when opening `https://kubepulse.local`.
 2. Log in with the bootstrap admin created by the script (`admin@kubepulse.local / Admin123!`).
 3. Use the namespace selector to switch between `kubepulse`, `default`, or `kube-system`.
+4. (Optional) Pin `kubepulse.local` as an app shortcut in Brave/Chrome for a desktop-like feel 🖱️.

 ### TLS certificate